 Foundation Grant: Overview

-The Foundation Grant program is designed to contribute to a sustainable foundation of health research leaders, by providing long-term support of innovative, high-impact programs of research.
+The Foundation Grant program is designed to contribute to a sustainable foundation of established health research leaders, by providing long-term support for the pursuit of innovative, high-impact programs of research.

 Programs of research are expected to include integrated, thematically-linked research, knowledge translation and mentoring/training components.

-- support a broad base of research leaders across all career stages, areas, and health-related disciplines (including basic and biomedical research) with a demonstrable track record of excellence and impact in their field of study;
+- support a broad base of research leaders across all areas and health-related disciplines including basic and biomedical research with a demonstrable track record of excellence and impact in their field of study;

 - develop and maintain Canadian capacity in research and other health-related fields;

 - provide research leaders with the flexibility to pursue new, innovative lines of inquiry;

 - contribute to the creation and application of health-related knowledge through a wide range of research and/or knowledge translation activities, including any relevant collaboration.

 The Foundation Grant program is supported by a three-stage competition and review process: